 In addition to the consideration of the extent of any employment income, contribution tax relief is also restricted by the annual allowance, which is currently GBP 40,000 annually.
-Since April 2016, those with income of more than GBP 150,000 have a reduced annual pension contribution allowance, effectively restricting their tax relief on pension contributions.
-The size of the annual allowance is gradually reduced from GBP 40,000 to GBP 10,000 for those with income of GBP 150,000 a year or more.
+Since April 2016, those with income of more than GBP 150,000 have had a reduced annual pension contribution allowance, effectively restricting their tax relief on pension contributions.
+From April 2020, the size of the annual allowance is gradually reduced from GBP 40,000 to GBP 4,000 for those with income of GBP 240,000 a year or more

 It is also possible to carry forward unused annual allowance from the previous three tax years (where individuals were members of a pension scheme in those earlier years).
 Limits are also imposed for contributions made to, and the increasing value of, final salary schemes.
 Individuals who exceed the annual allowance may face an annual allowance tax charge.
 Where this charge is over GBP 2,000, they will in most cases be able to elect for their pension scheme to pay their charge in return for an actuarial reduction to their benefits within the scheme.

-There is also a lifetime allowance of GBP 1 million, which was increased to GBP 1,055,000 from April 2019.
+There is also a lifetime allowance which is currently GBP1,073,100.
 The lifetime allowance governs the amount of pension savings that can be accumulated by an individual tax efficiently in their lifetime.
 Any excess will be subject to a lifetime allowance tax charge.

 Defined contribution (DC) pensions (e.g. personal pensions)